thejpster/zube/README.md

 ASIC: Read 0x02 from Status      -- Control OUT has data
 ASIC: Read 0x01 from Control OUT -- Enable UART mode
 Z80: Write 0x65 to Data OUT      -- Send '0x65' to ASIC
+Z80: Write 0x66 to Data OUT      -- Send '0x66' to ASIC
 ASIC: Zube IRQ
 ASIC: Read 0x01 from Status      -- Data OUT has data
 ASIC: Read 0x65 from Data OUT    -- ASIC copies value to UART peripheral
+ASIC: Read 0x01 from Status      -- Data OUT has data
+ASIC: Read 0x66 from Data OUT    -- ASIC copies value to UART peripheral
+ASIC: Read 0x00 from Status      -- Data OUT has no more data
 Z80: Read 0x00 from Status       -- No UART data ready
 Z80: Read 0x00 from Status       -- No UART data ready
 ASIC: UART IRQ